Mohamed Amoura

-Mohamed El Amine Amoura (محمد الأمين عمورة; born 9 May 2000) is an Algerian professional footballer who plays as a striker for club VfL Wolfsburg and the Algeria national team.
+Mohamed El Amine Amoura (محمد الأمين عمورة; born 9 May 2000) is an Algerian professional footballer who plays as a striker for Ligue 1 club Nice, currently on loan from club VfL Wolfsburg and the Algeria national team.

 Club career

 ES Setif

 Amoura made his professional debut with ES Sétif in a 3–0 Algerian Ligue Professionnelle 1 win over CA Bordj Bou Arréridj on 17 February 2020, scoring his side's third goal after coming on as a late sub.
 He was in blistering form in the 2020–21 season, finishing with 13 goals in 25 games.

 Lugano

 On 29 August 2021, Amoura joined Swiss Super League club Lugano on a four-year contract.

 Union SG

 On 17 August 2023, Amoura joined Belgian Pro League club Union SG on a four-year contract with an option for another season.

 VfL Wolfsburg (loan)

 On 8 July 2024, Amoura moved to VfL Wolfsburg in Germany.

 International career

 Amoura is eligible to represent Algeria (country of birth) and France (through his parents).
 Amoura holds both Algerian and French nationalities from his parents.
-Amoura was called up to represent the Algeria A' national football team for a friendly on 17 June 2021. and scored four goals in a 5–1 win over Liberia.
+Amoura was called up to represent the Algeria A' national team for a friendly on 17 June 2021. and scored four goals in a 5–1 win over Liberia.

 That same year he was called up to the senior team.
 In December 2023, he was named in Algeria's squad for the 2023 Africa Cup of Nations.